scottcapista/spring-mongodb-versioning-pattern/README.md

    // If the database is empty it will create the member collection
    // Create a unique compound index on memberId and currInd
-   // This ensures only one active record exists per memberId db.member.createIndex(
+   // This ensures only one active record exists per memberId
+   // Only Indexes documents that have currInd = "Y" reducing the overall size of the index db.member.createIndex(
      {"memberId":1,"currInd":1},
      {